Translation Rates in 2026 – The Ultimate Guide to What You Should Pay

 Let’s now see how translation rates are calculated and what price range is acceptable!

 Translation Services Rates per Word: per-word rates are usually based on the number of words in the source document.
 However, for documents in Japanese, Chinese, Hebrew, and Arabic, you may be charged based on the actually translated words due to difficulty in counting the original document’s words.
-Clarify this with your translation vendor to avoid surprises.
-This becomes significant when the target language (language you are translating into) is prone to have a higher number of words.
-Spanish and Portuguese, for example, use way more words than English to convey the same idea.
+For budgeting, always ask whether you’re billed on source words (the original) or target words (the finished translation).
+Source-word billing gives you a fixed price before work begins.
+Because Spanish, French, and Portuguese expand 20–25% versus English, target-word billing on those pairs can raise the final total.

 Translation Services Rates Per Hour: Less Common.
 Adopting a cost of translation services per hour is ideal for assignments such as proofreading, where the translator will not need to type the entire document.
 It is also a good arrangement for projects where the translator will spend time handling graphics or checking the finalized document for issues before it is printed.